-The proposed subdivision is in general conformance with the goals, objectives, and policies of the Master Plan and the new Your El Paso County Master Plan as discussed below.
-The Hay Creek Valley Subdivision is located within the Large-Lot Residential and Military place types as defined by Your El Paso

-County Master Plan.
+- 1. The proposed subdivision is in general conformance with the goals, objectives, and policies of the Master Plan and the new Your El Paso County Master Plan as discussed below.
+The Hay Creek Valley Subdivision is located within the Large-Lot Residential and Military place types as defined by Your El Paso County Master Plan.
 The plan supports the rural character of the County by providing for a unique and desirable neighborhood within the rolling foothills of the Front Range while also supporting the continuation of similar land uses near a Military base.
-Large lots with large stands of existing conifer forests will provide a buffer between residential dwellings and military properties.
+Large lots with large stands of existing conifer forests will provide a buffer between residential dwellings and military properties. - 2.
+The subdivision is consistent with the purposes of this Code; The subdivision is consistent with the purposes of this Code and does not affect the health, safety, ubdivision is in conformance with the subdivision design standards and approved sketch plan; The subdivision is in conformance with subdivision design standards of zoning district RR-5 per the El Paso County Land Development Code.

+Do plan to have the final plat any administratively approved?

-- 2. The subdivision is consistent with the purposes of this Code; The subdivision is consistent with the purposes of this Code and does not affect the health, safety, or welfare of the general area. - The subdivision is in conformance with the subdivision design standards and any approved sketch plan; The subdivision is in conformance with subdivision design standards of zoning district RR-5 per the El Paso County Land Development Code. - 4.
-A sufficient water supply has been acquired in terms of quantity, quality, and dependability for the type of subdivision proposed, as determined in accordance with the standards set forth in the water supply standards [C.R.S. § 30-28-133(6)(a)] and the requirements of Chapter 8 of this Code (this finding may not be deferred to final plat if the applicant intends to seek administrative final plat approval); All of the proposed lots will be served by well water (individual).
+- A sufficient water supply has been acquired in terms of quantity, quality, and dependability for the type of subdivision proposed, as determined in accordance with the standards set forth in the water supply standards [C.R.S. § 30-28-133(6)(a)] and the requirements of Chapter 8 of this Code (this finding may not be deferred to final plat if the applicant intends to seek administrative final plat approval); All of the proposed lots will be served by well water (individual).
 Deferral of a finding for water sufficiency is also requested at this time as the water adjudication and decree is pending within the court system.
-Water sufficiency will be provided at time of final plat.
-As a result, the Final Plat will be required to attend Planning Commission and EPC Board of County Commissioner hearings. - 5.
+Water sufficiency will be provided at time of final plat. - 5.
 A public sewage disposal system has been established and, if other methods of sewage disposal are proposed, the system complies with state and local laws and regulations, [C.R.S. § 30-28-133(6) (b)] and the requirements of Chapter 8 of this Code; All of the proposed lots will be served by on-site private septic systems. - 6.
-All areas of the proposed subdivision, which may involve soil or topographical conditions presenting hazards or requiring special precautions, have been identified and the proposed subdivision is compatible with such conditions.
+All areas of the proposed subdivision, which may involve soil or top conditions presenting hazards or requiring special precautions, have been identified and the proposed subdivision is compatible with such conditions.
 [C.R.S. § 30-28-133(6)(c)]; A "Geologic Hazards Evaluation and Preliminary Geotechnical Investigation", Hay Creek Valley Development, El Paso County, Colorado" (CTL | Thompson, dated December 27, 2022) is included with the submittal package.
 There are no significant geological hazards; however, the potential for geologic hazards or constraints includes expansive near-surface soils and bedrock, soils susceptible to erosion, steep slopes, and flooding. regional geologic conditions that impact the site include seismicity and radioactivity.
 These geological conditions can be mitigated with engineering design and construction methods commonly employed in this area.
 If the previously listed potential geological hazards are found to exist, an evaluation shall be performed at the time of the final geotechnical investigation for those individual lots.
 No build areas have been defined on the preliminary plan protecting existing steep slopes found onsite to eliminate any potential soil issues.